-- (i) To receive and analyse any reports or findings issued by the Compliance Division in relation to any alleged irregularities or acts contrary to the law or the rules of the Governance and Sustainability System of the Company that may affect members of the Board of Directors and propose any measure deemed appropriate and necessary (including their removal), in accordance with the conclusions reached in the Compliance Division's investigation, and subject to the rules, powers and responsibilities of the Compliance Division pursuant to the Governance and Sustainability System of the Company, and in accordance with any legal requirement. - (ii) To receive information from the Compliance Division in connection with any matter relating to regulatory compliance and the prevention and correction of illegal or fraudulent conduct. - (iii) To receive information from the Compliance Division on any matter related to the effectiveness of the Company's compliance system, including a regular report from the director of the Compliance Division.
-The Committee shall then keep the Board of Directors updated on the conclusions of such report regarding the effectiveness of the compliance system of the Company. - (iv) To review, through the Compliance Division, the internal policies and procedures of the Company to verify the effectiveness thereof to prevent inappropriate conduct and identify any policies or procedures that might be more effective at promoting the highest ethical standards, for submission to the Board of Directors.
-The Board of Directors shall be made aware of any amendments to the regulations of the Compliance Division as they apply from time to time. - (v) To review and ratify the annual operating budget of the Compliance Division, for submission to the Board of Directors, and ensure that the Compliance Division has the necessary human and material resources available to it to perform its duties, while also ensuring its independence and effectiveness. - (vi) To evaluate the functioning of the Compliance Division and the performance of its director.
-Each year the Committee shall evaluate and endorse the objectives of the Compliance Division prior to their submission to the Board of Directors.
+- (i) To report to the Board of Directors proposed appointments or removals of the Director of the Compliance Division. - (ii) To propose the annual operating budget of the Compliance Division, for submission to the Board of Directors for approval. - (iii) approve the annual activity plan for the Compliance Division, and ensure that the Compliance Division has the necessary human and material resources available to it to perform its duties, while also ensuring its independence and effectiveness. - (iv) To receive and analyse any reports or findings issued by the Compliance Division in relation to any alleged irregularities or acts contrary to the law or the rules of the Governance and Sustainability System of the Company that may affect members of the Board of Directors and propose any measure deemed appropriate and necessary (including their removal), in accordance with the conclusions reached in the Compliance Division's investigation, and subject to the rules, powers and responsibilities of the Compliance Division pursuant to the Governance and Sustainability System of the Company, and in accordance with any legal requirement.

+- (v) To receive information from the Compliance Division in connection with any matter relating to regulatory compliance and the prevention and correction of illegal or fraudulent conduct. - (vi) To receive information from the Compliance Division on any matter related to the effectiveness of the Company's compliance system, including a regular report from the director of the Compliance Division.
+The Committee shall then keep the Board of Directors updated on the conclusions of such report regarding the effectiveness of the compliance system of the Company. - (vii) To review, through the Compliance Division, the internal policies and procedures of the Company to verify the effectiveness thereof to prevent inappropriate conduct and identify any policies or procedures that might be more effective at promoting the highest ethical standards, for submission to the Board of Directors.
+The Board of Directors shall be made aware of any amendments to the regulations of the Compliance Division as they apply from time to time. - (viii) To evaluate the functioning of the Compliance Division and the performance of its director.
+The Committee shall on an annual basis evaluate and validate the objectives of the Compliance Division Director prior to their submission to the Board of Directors for approval.

-The conclusions of the evaluation carried out by the Committee shall be made known to the Board of Directors to be taken into account when determining the director's remuneration.
-The director shall also be informed of the same.
+The conclusions of the evaluation carried out by the Committee shall be submitted to the Board of Directors to be taken into account when determining the remuneration of the Compliance Division Director, who shall also be informed of the same.

-- (vii) To approve the annual activity plan for the Compliance Division. - (viii) To report the proposals of the appointments for the director of the Compliance Division.

-(ix) To review the status of the Company's compliance with laws, regulations and internal procedures and the scope and status of systems designed to promote the Company's compliance with laws, regulations and internal procedures, through review of reports from management, legal counsel and third parties as determined by the Committee.
+- (ix) To report the proposals of the appointments for the director of the Compliance Division. - (x) To review the status of the Company's compliance with laws, regulations and internal procedures and the scope and status of systems designed to promote the Company's compliance with laws, regulations and internal procedures, through review of reports from management, legal counsel and third parties as determined by the Committee.

-h) Irregular and Improper Financial Conduct:
+(f) Irregular and Improper Financial Conduct:

-- (i) To supervise, in coordination with the mechanisms established by Iberdrola, the channels which permit employees of the Company to communicate, confidentially and, if it is deemed appropriate, anonymously, any potentially significant irregularities, especially those which are financial or accounting in nature which they may have witnessed at the Company.
-In doing so, the Committee shall respect applicable regulations regarding the protection of personal information and the fundamental rights of the parties involved. - (ii) To undertake the necessary investigations regarding claims by third parties against the Company or regarding irregular or anomalous conduct, in accordance with the provisions of Article 3.2(f)(i) above.
+To supervise, in coordination with the mechanisms established by Iberdrola, the channels which permit employees of the Company to communicate, confidentially and, if it is deemed appropriate, anonymously, any potentially significant irregularities, especially those which are financial or accounting in nature which they may have witnessed at the Company.
+In doing so, the Committee shall respect applicable regulations regarding the protection of personal information and the fundamental rights of the parties involved.

+(ii) To undertake the necessary investigations regarding claims by third parties against the Company or regarding irregular or anomalous conduct, in accordance with the provisions of the sub-Article above.

-i) Related Party Transactions
+(g) Related Party Transactions